naqushab/blog/src/pages/2017-08-24---trie-dictionary-spellcheck/index.md

 Our trie will need to support two operations:

-* **insert**, which adds a new word
+* **`insert`**, which adds a new word
-* **search**, which searches for a match or potential match
+* **`search`**, which searches for a match or potential match

 ## Implementation

 First, let’s implement our trie.
 Tries consist of a series of nodes.
 Each node must store a value, a record of the child nodes, and whether the node points to the end of a complete word.

 The child nodes can be stored in different ways, depending on the properties desired in the trie.
-Here, we store them in a dict, which offers fast O(1) lookup times, but require larger memory usage.
+Here, we store them in a dict, which offers fast `O(1)` lookup times, but require larger memory usage.
 A list could alternatively be used to reduce memory usage, at the cost of slower lookup time.

-Using a dict, the algorithmic complexity of spell-checking a word should be O(m), where m is the length of the string being checked3.
+Using a `dict`, the algorithmic complexity of spell-checking a word should be `O(m)`, where `m` is the length of the string being checked ^_3_.

 ```
 class Node(object):